Interstate 101 Car10 W 1st St N, Big Stone Gap, VA 24219

-Step back in time...Visit the 101 Car in Stone Gap Virginia
+Step back in time...Visit the 101 Car in Stone Gap Virginia, now located at the Southwest Virginia Museum State Park.

 In 1912, Southern swapped the car to the Virginia & Southwestern Railroad in Bristol, Virginia, for a similar car owned by the V&SW.
 It became V&SW #100 and was assigned to Bristol for the next four years.